mlesnoff/JchemoDemo/src/Julia_Misc/config.md

 - This installs the packages defined in the project environment.
 - Project *JchemoDemo* and its environment can be used

 The `instantiate` step needs only to be done at the first installation.
-For the next working sessions, how to open the project environment is described in the previous section.
+For the next working sessions, how to simply open the existing project environment is described in the previous section.

 #### **Create a project environment from scratch**

 An easy way is the following (many other are possible).

-- Let us assume that Julia 1.8.5 is ued.
+- Let us assume that Julia 1.8.5 is used.
 - Create an empty directory that will receive the project (e.g. named 'StudyTrees'), for instance *D:/Users/Tmp/StudyTrees/*
 - In VsCode, menu 'File' ==> Open Folder
 - Select the directory *D:/Users/Tmp/StudyTrees/*